algolia/instantsearch/packages/vue-instantsearch/README.md

 Algolia components for Vue.js
 -----------------------------

-This project uses [Lerna](https://github.com/lerna/lerna) to orchestrate the all the packages.
+This project uses [Lerna](https://github.com/lerna/lerna) to orchestrate all the packages.

 To get started you should: